Extended Bio

 Charlotte (on the right) with cousins Barbie and Alison

 My father was a used car salesman and my mother was an elementary school teacher, a combination that seems fitting for a writer.
 I learned early on that details persuade—and that money is exchanged (or not) based on those details.
 My mother concerned herself with different types of details, ones that involved diagramming sentences and memorizing prepositions.
 In fact, she taped a list of all the prepositions onto my bathroom mirror so I could see it whenever I brushed my teeth.
-I guess one could say I was groomed at an early age to creating and editing.

 I did not, however, want to be a writer.
 In fact, I fought against it and majored in International Relations as an undergrad, hoping for a sexy cubicle job in the State Department so I could occasionally travel to talk about bank loans in Bolivia.
-One of my mentors, the poet Arthur Smith, pulled me out of an undergraduate poetry class one day to ask my plan in life.
+One of my mentors, the late poet Arthur Smith, pulled me out of an undergraduate poetry class one day to ask my plan in life.
 When I told him, he simply shook his head and said, “No. You’re going to be a poet.
 And teach.”
-I thought he had pulled me out of class to tell me I had no skills, so I was shocked by his assertion.
+I thought he had pulled me out of class to tell me I had no writing skills, so I was shocked by his assertion.
 Sure enough, I moved to Boston two years later to begin work on my M.F.A. in creative writing at Emerson College.
 A few years later, I returned to Tennessee to join the Ph.D. program at the University of Tennessee, Knoxville.